ashmeet28/ashmeet28/README.md

 ## Hi, I am Ashmeet Singh

 ### Here is a list of my areas of interest

-- HTML, SCSS
-- C, Go
+- Go, Rust
 - Linux
-- Virtual Machines
-- Distributed Systems
+- Web servers
-- Game Engines
+- Databases

 ### I have a [YouTube channel](https://www.youtube.com/@BytesBasement) and a [website](https://bytesbasement.com/)